22 Best Ways to Prevent Slugs and Snails in the Garden

 12. Vinegar Slug Control

 Don’t want to use your hands?
 Opt for a hands-off approach by spraying slugs and snails with vinegar.
-This mixture, consisting of 1 cup water and 1/2 cup vinegar, melts the pests before your eyes.
+This solution, consisting of 1 cup water and 1/2 cup vinegar, melts the pests before your eyes.
+Vinegar is also super effective for pests.

 Some gardeners believe that the dead slug bodies help deter other slugs from the area, making it a natural and efficient solution.
-But only do this as a last resort.
+However, this should only be done as a last resort.

 13. Introduce Natural Predators